Inside The Depraved Crimes Of Dean Corll, The ‘Candy Man’ Killer Of 1970s Houston

 Henley has insisted that he only accepted the offer because of his family’s financial hardship.
 But even when he was paid far less than he’d hoped, he didn’t back out.
 Eerily, he seemed almost flattered to be included.

-Together, in the early 1970s, Brooks and Henley would help the “Candy Man” killer abduct boys and young men, ranging in age from 13 to 20.
-The three used Corll’s Plymouth GTX muscle car or his white van to lure the boys, often using candy, alcohol, or drugs to get them inside the vehicle.
+Together, Brooks and Henley would help the Candy Man Killer abduct at least 28 boys and young men, ranging in age from 13 to 20.
+The three lured the victims into Corll’s Plymouth GTX muscle car or his white van, often using candy, alcohol, or drugs to get them inside the vehicle.

-Each victim would be tied to a wooden “torture board,” whereupon he would be brutally raped.
-Afterward, some victims were strangled to death and others were fatally shot.
+Each victim would be tied to a wooden “torture board,” beaten, and brutally raped.
+Afterward, some victims were strangled to death, while others were fatally shot.
 Every boy brought back to Corll was murdered — with Brooks and Henley actively participating in these crimes.
+Brooks would later describe Henley as being “especially sadistic.”

 In Texas in the early 1970s, it wasn’t illegal for a child to run away from home, so the chief of the Houston Police Department claimed that there was nothing authorities could do to help the desperate families.
+That chief would later be voted out of office in the first election that was held after Corll’s murders became known to the public.

-The Violent End Of The “Candy Man” Killer
+The Violent End Of Dean Corll

 The Candy Man Serial Killer